hashicorp/field-workshops-terraform/docs/slides/aws/terraform-cloud/index.md

 Enable users to build what they need without running up a huge bill or putting your organization at risk.

+???
+**Terraform Cloud encourages safe provisioning via reusable modules and policy enforcement.
+Now users can build exactly what they need to do their jobs without breaking things or putting your organization at risk.
+A slow and cumbersome approval process is no longer required because the automation enforces best practices without manual code reviews.**

 ---
 name: terraform-cloud-what-is-it
 # Terraform Cloud - The Big Picture